-While there is nothing I love more than a good first look session, I understand that others aren’t as big of a fan of them as I am.
-There are certainly pros and cons to bucking tradition and seeing each other before the taking your first steps down the aisle.
-So here are some things you might want to consider when deciding if a first look session is right for you.
+While there is nothing we love more than a good first look session, we understand that others aren’t as big of fans of them as we are.
+There are certainly pros and cons of a first look and bucking tradition and seeing each other before the taking your first steps down the aisle.
+From having to get up earlier to being able to party later in the night, here are some things you just might want to consider when deciding if a first look session is right for you.

-Pro: Fewer butterflies for the ceremony.
-One of the main beefs that some have with a first look session is the incorrect assumption that you ruin the excitement and joy of seeing your groom for the first time.
+One of the main beefs that some have with a first look session is the incorrect assumption that you ruin the excitement and joy of seeing your partner for the first time at the end of the aisle.
 During a first look, you experience ALL of those same feelings…just at a different time of day!
-The session helps to get rid of some of the pre-ceremony jitters, making you calmer and more focused for your march down the aisle.
+The first look session helps to get rid of some of the pre-ceremony jitters, making you calmer and more focused for your march down the aisle.

-Con: Bad luck.
-Ok, personally I think this is a bunch of BS.
-But some people do believe in tradition or are superstitious about this sort of thing.
-If you think that a lot of bad juju will come your way if your groom catches a glimpse of you before the ceremony, a first look may not be for you.
+Some people do believe in tradition or are superstitious about this sort of thing.
+If you think that a lot of bad juju will come your way if your partner catches a glimpse of you before the ceremony, a first look may not be for you.

-Pro: Really awesome photos.
-Can you really beat a photo of a groom turning around to see his bride for the first time?
-I mean coooome on!
+Can you really beat a photo of a partner turning around to see their nearly new spouse for the first time?
 The look on their face is always priceless and your photographer can be right there, up close and personal, to capture their every reaction.

 Sometimes it can be taxing on your bouquets and boutonnières to be in the heat and to be used/worn so long before your ceremony.
 They’ll look great in the first look photos, but might be tired before you walk down the aisle if you spend a lot of time in the heat and sun taking pics.
 If you’re opting for a first look, talk to your florist about what flowers will stay fresh and happy and what flowers you might want to avoid.